30f0fn/oosd/src/edu/umb/cs681/hw07/race_condition.md

 To be a bit more explicit, let me write e1,e2,..., a1,a2,..., for the steps 1-4 of File's save() method as invoked respectively in the Editor and Autosave threads.
 Then, the following sequence would be a race condition admitted by the naive implementation described above:

 e1, e2, a1, a2, a3, a4, e3, e4.

-PS.
-I spent a long time on the coding part of this assignment, but the resulting code quality seems still very poor... sorry.